-My husband, daughter, son, two aging poodles and I call the Windsor Square neighborhood of Los Angeles home.
+My husband, daughter, son, call the Windsor Square neighborhood of Los Angeles home.

 Chris is a longtime member of the Directors Guild of America, working in film and TV as an Assistant Director, Production Manager and Producer.
 He was co-editor and contributing writer for the nationally recognized Being Alive Newsletter and for The Living Desert’s publication Foxpaws.
 He currently teaches English Literature at Palm Valley School in Rancho Mirage, CA.

-Claudia Gold is a Casting Director in Los Angeles.
-Previously, she worked as a Host, Actress, and voice-over artist.
+Claudia Gold, a Casting Director in Los Angeles, has also worked as a TV Host, Actress, and voice-over artist throughout her entertainment career.